akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Father, you should try to rest.’

-He nodded, and she followed him towards the sleeping chamber.
+He didn't look up but merely nodded dully, and she guided him towards his sleeping chamber.

 Harold stopped abruptly at the threshold.
 Beatrice saw it then, the bed where her mother had lain.
 The blankets were still rumpled from the morning she had been found.